Are you paying too much to be global? How to sell in foreign markets without paying too much in fees

 Payments involved in the supply chain

-Reducing your supply chain and inventory costs will improve your business’s visibility so that management can better communicate with vendors.
-The purchase to pay (P2P) process connects procurement and entire supply chain processes through the goods receipt process, and eventually to an issued payment to a vendor.
+Reducing your supply chain and inventory costs will improve your business’s visibility so management can better communicate with vendors.
+The purchase-to-pay (P2P) process connects procurement and the entire supply chain through the goods receipt process and eventually to an issued payment to a vendor.

-Improving operational performance and making better financial decisions, as well as reducing supply chain costs and freeing up cash, will better your P2P process.
-This increases visibility in your company so that management can better communicate with vendors on the delivery process and payment areas.
+Improving operational performance, making better financial decisions, reducing supply chain costs, and freeing up cash will improve your P2P process.
+This will increase visibility in your company so that management can better communicate with vendors on the delivery process and payment areas.

 Elements of the P2P process include:

-Contracts: Purchasing departments and vendors establishing a contract based on price, payment terms, and delivery schedules
+• Contracts: Purchasing departments and vendors establish an agreement based on price, payment terms, and delivery schedules

-Invoice processing: Contracted vendor discounts applied for customers before payments are due
+• Invoice processing: Contracted vendor discounts are applied for customers before payments are due

 Supply chain factors to consider as a global business